onflow/flow-go/storage/ledger/mtrie/README.md

 for one specific point in time.
 Updating register values is implemented through copy-on-write, which creates a new `MTrie`, i.e. a new snapshot of the updated key-value store.
-For minimal memory consumption, all sub-tries that where not affected by the write operation are shared between the original `Mtrie` (before the register updates) and the updated `MTrie` (after the register writes).
+For minimal memory consumption, all sub-tries that where not affected by the write operation are shared between the original `MTrie` (before the register updates) and the updated `MTrie` (after the register writes).

 ## Storage Model